 Xenoestrogens cause a magnesium deficiency.
 Xenoestrogens also cause copper levels to go high.
 In a magnesium deficiency, all the muscles tense up.
 This means that the uterus cramps up.
 This means that you may have your legs cramp up or a "Charlie Horse".
 This means that all your intestines cramp up, and you get constipation.
 This means that the muscular sheath around your arterials cramp up, become small, and restrict the blood flow to your hands and legs.
 Thus, your hands and feet will become cold.
 Hands and feet being cold may be misdiagnosed as Raynaud’s Syndrome.

 Also, when magnesium goes low, calcium begins to precipitate out in the body.
 Uterine fibroids can become calcified.
 Also, you can develop microcalcifications in the breast.

 Typically, the patient will also have chocolate cravings just before her period.
 Chocolate is high in magnesium.
 And that's why you crave chocolate when you have a magnesium deficiency.
 However, chocolate also has natural xenoestrogens which make the endometriosis worse and the magnesium deficiency worse as well.

 When you eliminate xenoestrogens after two or three months the magnesium deficiency will go away.
 And the chocolate craving will also go away.
 Or if you take magnesium supplements, the chocolate craving will also go away.

 If the magnesium deficiency does NOT go away, then you are taking xenoestrogens.
 You may also have a malabsorption problem.

-I recommend taking 400 to 600 mg of magnesium glycinate per day.
+I recommend taking 400 to 600 mg of magnesium citrate per day.
 If you take too much magnesium, you may get diarrhea.
 If you get diarrhea, just lower your dose of magnesium.
 Many times after several months of magnesium supplementation, the calcifications in your body will dissolve.
 Do not use magnesium oxide.
 The absorption rate for magnesium oxide may be only 4%.
-However, the absorption rate for magnesium glycinate may be as high as 40%.
+However, the absorption rate for magnesium citrate may be as high as 40%.